How to grow a yucca plant

 Varieties of yucca to grow

 Yucca aloifolia is also known as the Spanish bayonet.
 As its name suggests, the leaves have very sharp points.
-Keep away clear of young children and away from eye level.
+Keep them away from young children and away from eye level.

 Frequently asked questions